dbos-inc/dbos-docs/docs/python/programming-guide.md

 ### 4.1.
 Create a Guestbook Key
 To generate a guestbook API key, visit https://demo-guestbook.cloud.dbos.dev/key.
 It should output a 36-character sequence like `12345abc-1234-5678-1234-567890abcdef` (yours will be different).

-You can pass this key to your app as a config variable.
+You can pass this key to your app as an environment variable.
 In your app folder, edit the file `dbos-config.yaml`.
 Add a new `env:` section at the bottom with the variable `GUESTBOOK_KEY` set to your key in quotes:
 ```yaml
 env:
   GUESTBOOK_KEY: 'your-key-value-here'